speechly/speechly/libraries/browser-ui/README.md

 ## Node Usage

 > This example illustrates using browser-ui Web Components with a JS framework.
-For actual React development, you'll probably want to use [react-client](../react-client) and [react-ui](../react-ui) libraries for a better developer experience.
+For React development, [react-client](../react-client) and [react-ui](../react-ui) libraries offer a better developer experience.

 ```
 npm i @speechly/browser-ui